Preventing Age-Related Cognitive Decline: Strategies For Cognitive Reserve

 Research has shown that individuals who regularly participate in such activities tend to have a higher degree of cognitive reserve, which may help protect against age-related decline.

-For example, people who engage in complex occupations or continue learning throughout their lives are often more resistant to and other neurodegenerative diseases.
+For example, people who engage in complex occupations or continue learning throughout their lives are often more resistant to dementia and other neurodegenerative diseases.

 Additionally, social engagement and physical exercise also contribute positively towards building one’s store of cognitive reserve.

-It’s never too late or too early to start nurturing your brain health!
+It’s never too late or too early to start your brain health!
 Engaging in activities such as reading, solving puzzles, learning new languages or skills, maintaining an active social life, and exercising regularly can all contribute significantly towards building up your mind’s resilience against ageing processes.

 Engaging in Mentally Stimulating Activities